XoMiya-WPC/AutoLL/README.md

 | IsEnabled  | Boolean  | true  |
 | MinPlayersToStart  | Integer  | 4  |

+<h1>Info & Contact</h1>
+This plugin was requested on the Exiled Discord Server.

-Thanks to SomewhatSane for helping me code this
+Thanks to SomewhatSane for helping me code this.

+For help or issues Contact me on Discord @ XoMiya#0113 or join my discord (https://discord.gg/rVX49ss)